APTortellini/DoH-Stager/README.md

 DoH-Stager is an expansion of the awesome [DNSStager](https://github.com/mhaskar/DNSStager) tool made by [@mohammadaskar2](https://twitter.com/mohammadaskar2).
 DoH-Stager is aimed at providing the same functionalities as the original version, but using DNS-over-HTTPS instead of classic DNS.

-For those who are not familiar with DNSStager, the project is program what allows the operator to create a number of stagers that will fetch an arbitrary payload via DNS.
+For those who are not familiar with DNSStager, the project allows the operator to create a number of stagers that will fetch an arbitrary payload via DNS.
 Despite the PoC is intended to be used with a shellcode, it can adapted to retrieve any content such as encryption keys or other post-exploitation capabilities.

 This update was necessary in order to operate in environments where DNS resolution was restricted on the host and mostly delegated to the HTTP proxy.